 So that brings me to this blog, and why I’m writing it.

 First up, to do my bit and help spread the word.
 Lupus (SLE) is an incredibly complex, relatively unknown and often misunderstood disease, yet it affects millions of people around the world.
 My long-term plan?
 Increased awareness + more donations + extra research = a cure.
 Oh, I do love a slightly unrealistic goal!

 Altruistic motivations aside, I started this blog because I love to write.
 It makes me happy and soothes my soul.
 Back in the day (when my brain was fully alert) I actually made a pretty good living from using words.
 Hell, I even published a book, albeit an incredibly boring one that I’d only ever recommend to desperate insomniacs.

-When I’m awake I will blog.
+So when I’m awake and feeling up to it I will blog.
 I will cover the good, the bad and the brain fog – and endeavour to do it with accuracy, honesty and, above all else, humour.

 Not wanting to neglect all those other diseases, conditions and ailments that have affected me, I will write about Fibromyalgia, Sjögren’s Syndrome, Chronic Fatigue Syndrome, Raynaud Syndrome, Vertigo and Chiari Malformation Type 1 too.
 I know!
 What a busy and lucky girl I’ve been!

 Please help me to spread awareness by sharing my posts online.
 And it goes without saying that all feedback, support and positive energy is greatly received!